Skip to main content

 Autumn (October–November): Fall Foliage Season

 Autumn rivals spring as the best time to visit Japan.
-The koyo (autumn foliage) season paints the country in brilliant reds, oranges, and golds — and unlike cherry blossoms, the colors last 3–4 weeks rather than 7–10 days.
+The koyo (autumn foliage) season paints the country in brilliant reds, oranges, and golds, and often brings blue skies and good weather for sightseeing.
+Some southern regions stay warmer later into the season, making them appealing beyond the main foliage corridor.

 Autumn Foliage by Region